affinidi/affinidi-cli/docs/wizard.md

 Where:

-- `manage projects` brings you to use any command related to `projects`:
+- `manage projects` allows you to use any command related to `projects`:

   - creating a new one
   - seeing the active one